How to choose the best dehumidifier

 Humidistat

-Like a thermostat for relative humidity, humidistats let you set desired humidity levels – the dehumidifier will work until the room reaches that level.
+Like a thermostat for relative humidity, dehumidifier humidistats let you set desired humidity levels.
+The dehumidifier will work until the room reaches the set level.
 Removing too much moisture from the air can result in dry skin, throat and eyes.
-We recommend 30–50% humidity to keep dust mites to a minimum and reduce the growth of mould and bacteria.
+We recommend 30%–50% humidity to keep dust mites to a minimum and reduce the growth of mould and bacteria.

 Timers

-Timers allow you to set the times a dehumidifier will switch on and off.
-If a dehumidifier doesn’t have this function, you can use an inexpensive wall plug timer.
+A timer allows you to set the times a dehumidifier will switch on and off.
+If a dehumidifier doesn’t have a timer, you can use an inexpensive wall plug timer.

 Noise and fan speeds